sevmorris/mrk1/README.md

    ./install
    ```

 **Note:** This repo must remain in place!
 The install script creates symlinks to dotfiles and scripts in the correct locations.
-This way any updates to the dotfiles and Brewfile in the repo will not break functionality and are easily synced to Github using the `syncall` command.
+This way any updates to the dotfiles and Brewfile in the repo will not break functionality and are easily synced to GitHub using the `syncall` command.

 ## Additional Instructions